 Nice, nice place.

-The Panhandle, right?
+The panhandle, right?

 What do I know?

-Uh well lucky you and you don't have to pay New York taxes anymore.
+And you don't have to pay New York taxes anymore.

-You know it's 16% now the death tax in New York.
+You know, it's 16% now, the death tax in New York.

-So the back in the early 80s just because of the taxes in New York.
+I've been in the early 80s just because of the taxes in New York.

 Good for you.